Samuellucas97/Praticing-VueJS/README.md

-it is only simple site pessoal developed with Vue (and Vuetify).
+it is only simple personal website developed with Vue (and Vuetify).

 # Local Development